First World War

 Main Records - First World War

 There are a variety of documents on the internment camps listed above in the collections of Library and Archives Canada.
-The finding aid previously available only in the reference room has been digitized and is available in pdf format.

 Other Records - First World War

 Government Records - First World War

 The Canadian government records consist mainly of administrative textual documents such as lists or reports.
 Besides the sources listed in the above finding aid, there are some additional sources:

 Secretary of State (RG6)